 Pineapple juice helps in regulating the digestive system, which helps us avoid constipation in first place.

-Magnesium functions as a natural osmotic laxative that pulls more water into the colon, thus helping to make stool bulkier (needed for peristalsis), moist, soft and slippery.
+Magnesium functions as a natural osmotic laxative that pulls more water into the colon, thus helping to make stool bulkier as well as moist and soft.

 Including the following magnesium rich foods in one's diet can help in the fight against constipation.

-Dark green veggies, such as kale and spinach, contain high amount of alkaline nutrients as well as antioxidants.
+Dark green veggies, such as kale and spinach, contain high amounts of alkaline nutrients as well as antioxidants.

 All these vegetables also contain flavonoids and carotenoids that are powerful anti-oxidants.
 Green leafy vegetables contain a sufficient amount of roughage to greatly help in proper bowel function.